 GENERAL ASSESSMENT RESPONSIBILITIES & PROCEDURES

-This clause describes the general processes for conducting an evaluation of any Application for the Grant of Rights of Use for one of the Kantara IAF Grant Categories.
+This clause describes the general processes for conducting an assessment of any Application for the Grant of Rights of Use for one of the Kantara IAF Grant Categories.

 Receipt of Applications

 Applicants will complete and submit the appropriate Application document, describing the scope and/or purpose of their Application and initiating thereby the initial processing functions.